Daryl Worley: Oakland Raiders

 On April 23, 2018, the Oakland Raiders signed Worley to a one-year, $630,000 contract at the league minimum.
-He was suspended the first four games of 2018 for violating the NFL Policy and Program for Substances of Abuse and the Personal Conduct Policy.
-In Week 6 against the Seattle Seahawks, Worley made 5 tackles and intercepted quarterback Russell Wilson.
-He was placed on injured reserve on December 24, 2018.
-He finished the season playing in 10 games with nine starts, recording 33 tackles, seven passes defensed and one interception.
+He was suspended the first four games of for violating the NFL Policy and Program for Substances of Abuse and the Personal Conduct Policy.
+In Week 6 against the Seattle Seahawks, Worley made five tackles and intercepted quarterback Russell Wilson.
+He was placed on injured reserve on December 24.
+Worley finished the season playing in 10 games with nine starts, recording 33 tackles, seven passes defended, and one interception.

 On March 7, 2019, the Raiders placed a second-round restricted free agent tender on Worley.

-In week 9 against the Detroit Lions, Worley recorded a one-handed interception off Matthew Stafford, that was intended for wide receiver Kenny Golladay in the endzone during the 31–24 win.
-In Week 15, he missed the game against the Jacksonville Jaguars with a neck injury.
-He started 15 games at left cornerback, totaling 58 tackles, one interception, 8 passes defensed and one fumble recovery.
+In Week 9 against the Detroit Lions, Worley recorded a one-handed interception off Matthew Stafford, that was intended for wide receiver Kenny Golladay in the end zone during the 31–24 win.
+In Week 15, he missed the team's game against the Jacksonville Jaguars with a neck injury.
+Worley started 15 games at left cornerback, totaling 58 tackles, one interception, 8 passes defended, and one fumble recovery.
 He also played defensive snaps at safety and slot cornerback.

 Dallas Cowboys

 On April 29, 2020, the Dallas Cowboys signed Worley to a one-year, $3 million contract that includes a signing bonus of $1 million.
 Throughout training camp, Worley competed to be the starting right cornerback against Anthony Brown and rookie Trevon Diggs.
 He was also used at the safety position.
-In the third game against the Seahawks, the Cowboys were forced to start him at left cornerback opposite Diggs, after Chidobe Awuzie was placed on the injured reserve with a hamstring injury, joining Brown who was already on injured reserve with a rib injury.
-He struggled in his 4 straight starts and was often targeted in coverage by the opposing teams.
-In the sixth game against the Arizona Cardinals, he was benched after giving up an 80-yard touchdown reception to wide receiver Christian Kirk, while being in zone coverage.
-His defensive snaps were limited the rest of the way, until being released on October 28, 2020, as part of a roster purge that included free agency acquisitions Dontari Poe and Everson Griffen.
-He posted 13 tackles and one pass defensed in 7 appearances with 4 starts.
+In the team's third game against the Seattle Seahawks, the Cowboys were forced to start him at left cornerback opposite Diggs, after Chidobe Awuzie was placed on the injured reserve with a hamstring injury, joining Brown who was already on injured reserve with a rib injury.
+He struggled in four straight starts and was often targeted in coverage by the opposing teams.
+In the team's sixth game against the Arizona Cardinals, Worley was benched after giving up an 80-yard touchdown reception to wide receiver Christian Kirk, while being in zone coverage.
+His defensive snaps were limited the rest of the way, until being released on October 28, as part of a roster purge that included free agency acquisitions Dontari Poe and Everson Griffen.
+He posted 13 tackles and one pass defended in seven appearances (including four starts).

 Buffalo Bills

 On November 3, 2020, Worley was signed to the practice squad of the Buffalo Bills.
-He was elevated to the active roster on November 14, 2020, for the team's week 10 game against the Arizona Cardinals, and reverted to the practice squad after the game.
+He was elevated to the active roster on November 14, for the team's Week 10 game against the Arizona Cardinals, and reverted to the practice squad after the game.